Hurts So Good: 5 Healthy Stretches for Sore Muscles

 This pose is perfect for all-around stretching.
-It strengthens your core muscles and the muscles along your spine, leading to better posture and pain-free sitting.
+It strengthens your core muscles and the muscles along your spine, leading to better posture and a pain-free setting.
 It also stretches your wrists and shoulders.

 Stretches for Sore Muscles You Can Do Anywhere

 If you're in pain and need to stretch your muscles, but are self-conscious about attracting unwanted attention, give a few of these stretches for sore muscles a try!
 They're casual enough to do anywhere and effective enough to ease your muscle pain!